Solaris 10 on the

 [19.01.06 snv_28]

-Enable the debuging messages by
+Enable the debuging

 adding two lines in /etc/system :